clokep/relapse/docs/usage/configuration/config_documentation.md

     Defaults to false.

     NB.
-If you set this to true, and the last time the user_directory search indexes were (re)built was before Synapse 1.44, you'll have to rebuild the indexes in order to search through all known users.
+If you set this to true, and the last time the user_directory search indexes were (re)built was before Relapse 1.44, you'll have to rebuild the indexes in order to search through all known users.

-    These indexes are built the first time Synapse starts; admins can manually trigger a rebuild via the API following the instructions [for running background updates](../administration/admin_api/background_updates.md#run),
+    These indexes are built the first time Relapse starts; admins can manually trigger a rebuild via the API following the instructions [for running background updates](../administration/admin_api/background_updates.md#run),
     set to true to return search results containing all known users, even if that